vsanthanam/JBird/.github/SECURITY.md

 As JBird is a library for parsing JSON (which may come from untrusted sources), users should be aware of the following:

-1. **Input Validation**: Always validate JSON input before passing it to JBird, especially if it comes from external sources.
+1. **Input Validation**: While JBird performs input validations of its own, always perform additional payload validation, potentially on the server, whenever possible.

 2. **Memory Usage**: Be aware that parsing very large JSON documents can consume significant memory.
 Consider implementing size limits for JSON input in your application.